 "CHINLEY, a township in the parish of Glossop, in the hundred of High Peak, in the county of Derby, 3 miles N. of Chapel-le-Frith.
 Together with Bugsworth and Brownside it forms a chapelry.
 The village is very considerable.
 There is an Independent chapel, which anciently belonged to William Bagshawe, an eminent Nonconformist divine, who was called “the Apostle of the Peak”."

+administrative areas in which Chinley has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SK041827 (Lat/Lon: 53.341185, -1.939884), Chinley which are provided by: